EvaGraceSmith/Reading-Notes/401/engineering-readings.md

 ### [Act like you make $1000/hr](https://anthony-moore.medium.com/pretend-your-time-is-worth-1-000-hour-and-youll-become-100x-more-productive-6ab2302b8e8c)
 ___

+This article talks about the value of your time, and challenges you to be very specific and intentional with how you spend it.
+Give a task your complete focus, and then be done.
+Know what your goals are, short and long term.
+If an activity doesn't align with those goals, say no to it.

 *"Pretend your time is worth $1,000/hr.
 Would you spend five of them doing extra work for free?
 Would you waste one on being angry?” -Niklas Göke*

+"Extremely successful people don’t tolerate busywork or distraction.
+They have crystal clear vision on their goals, and do what they need to do to get there, every single day." - Anthony Moore

+“Being busy is a form of mental laziness.” -Tim Ferriss

+“Busyness and exhaustion should be your enemy.
+If you’re chronically stressed and up late working, you’re doing something wrong.
+Do less.
+But do what you do with complete, hard focus.
+Then when you’re done be done, and go enjoy the rest of your day.” - Cal Newport

 ### [Solving Problems](https://simpleprogrammer.com/solving-problems-breaking-it-down/)
 ___